Menaver/Menaver.NetBitSet/README.md

 ## Features
 - Compact storing of each individual bit in RAM;
-- Implementation of the following basic interfaces: IEnumerable, ICloneable;
+- Implementation of the following basic interfaces: `IEnumerable`, `ICloneable`;
-- Large data support (technically, it's up to ~18446.74 petabytes, as long as your machine can handle it :D);
+- Large data support (technically, it's up to ~18446.74 petabytes, as long as your machine's RAM can handle it :D);
 - Implicit and explicit casting operators that provide more convenient interaction with data;
 - And many others.